benmneb/vomad.life/content/chiang-mai-food.md

 One of these additions is tempeh, and it's available to be added to pretty much anything.
 If you're not familiar with tempeh, it's an Indonesian creation of fermented soybeans that is known for polarising its audience between love and hate.
 And I happen to love the stuff.
 Think of it as a healthier, whole-food alternative to tofu, but with a better texture, different flavour (usually hidden behind some marinade) and - because it's not processed at all, just fermented - way more nutritious.

-<prominent-img src="chiang-mai-food/veganheaven-blt" caption="Vegan BLT + avocado?
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/veganheaven-blt" caption="Vegan BLT + avocado?
 Yes please!
 We witnessed a couple meat-eaters get amazed (and entertained) by the realistic texture of the vegan bacon."></prominent-img>

 The decor at all three of these restaurants is very similar.
 They all look very western, and actually describe themselves on their website as "Chiang Mai's First 100% Vegan Western Restaurant".

 But don't be misled, I much prefer Thai food to western, and still ate here regularly due to all their other options.
 All locations also have quotes from famous vegans on the walls in bright colours, as well as more vegan celebrity quotes at the back of the menu.

-<prominent-img src="chiang-mai-food/veganheaven-stevo" caption="One of many photos and quotes of plant-based celebrities found on the walls of Vegan Heaven."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/veganheaven-stevo" caption="One of many photos and quotes of plant-based celebrities found on the walls of Vegan Heaven."></prominent-img>

 ### The Menu:

 In terms of what's actually on the menu, Vegan Heaven 2 also has the most range out of anywhere we ate.
 They have a hearty "western" section, who's standouts include the chicken and red meat substitute burgers, hot dogs, "chicken" wraps, a few different spaghetti options, cauliflower "chicken wings", a couple different multi-tiered sandwiches, a massive English breakfast (pictured below), a few raw salads, sushi, cold and deep fried spring rolls and lots more.

-<prominent-img src="chiang-mai-food/veganheaven-breakfast" caption="Big English style breakfast set that won't clog your arteries.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/veganheaven-breakfast" caption="Big English style breakfast set that won't clog your arteries.
 Pictured here is the vegan bacon, sausage (my favourite part), hash browns, baked beans, toast, mushrooms, fried tomato and side salad.
 The only thing missing is the scrambled tofu - pictured on the menu on the right."></prominent-img>

 The "Thai" section was my favourite and unsurprisingly had the most options.
 Everything from green and red curries to at least a whole dedicated page on the menu each of stir-fried vegetables, soups, rice and noodle-based dishes, drinks and deserts.
 They have hot and cold drinks that include alcoholic cocktails, hot coffee's, ten different teas, iced coffees, iced tea's and chocolate, a huge selection of juices, smoothies (the Strawberry Shake with coconut milk was the best), with an option to add chia seeds to the latter.